 Outside of operating hours, there may be circumstances in which the ski area may eliminate uphill traffic or limit or restrict uphill traffic by designating specific times or days or routes that will be available for such use.
 These circumstances might include safety, maintenance or operational needs, grooming operations, snowmaking operations, special events, avalanche hazard mitigation work, wildlife or resource considerations, or others.
 The ski area is authorized, with Forest Service pre-approval, to perform any or all of these actions as deemed reasonable and necessary by the ski area.

 All participants within the permit boundary are considered skiers and are subject to Idaho Statute title 6 chapter 11, 6-1106 Duties of Skiers.

-3. Adhere to Trail Closures.
-Blaine County Ordinance 86-4 states; No skier except a member of the ski patrol or employee of the Forest Service, Sheriff or ski area operator in the course of his employment, shall enter or go upon any closed area within the Special Use Permit area on the mountain.
+- Users must adhere to the trail and run closures.
+Blaine County Ordinance 86-4 - No skier except a member of the ski patrol, an employee of the U.S. Forest Service, sheriff, or ski area operator in the course of their employment, shall enter any closed area within the Special Use Permit area on the mountain.

 - If you pack it in, please pack it out.
-Help us keep the Forest clean for future users.
+Help us keep Baldy clean for future users.